hoseinlolready/Darvazeban/README.md

 📝 License

-This project is open-source and available under the ...
-License.
+This project is open-source and available under the MIT License.